 We also provide assistance and expertise to international air accident investigations and organisations.

-Our purpose is to improve aviation safety globally by determining the causes of air accidents and serious incidents, and making safety recommendations intended to prevent recurrence.
-It is not to apportion blame or liability.
+Our purpose is to improve aviation safety by determining the circumstances and causes of air accidents and serious incidents, and promoting action to prevent reoccurrence.

 Who we are